nicolgit/whoiswho/README.md

 ## Deployment
 ### Create Resource Group and a Service Principal for deploy the resources
 You can deploy the solution via the ARM Template provided with this repo by executing the GitHub Action named "Deploy WhoIsWho".
-You will ned to create an Azure Resource Group that will contain the resources and a Service Principal that will have the Contribution permission to it.
+You will need to create an Azure Resource Group that will contain the resources and a Service Principal that will have the Contribution permission to it.
 You can use the following instructions:
 1. Create a Resource Group on Azure
 2. Create an Azure AD App Registration/Service Principal.
 You can use the Azure AD functionalities from the portal or launch the followind "az cli" command: